-All of my undergraduate and graduate students participate in FHB research and learn about the breeding challenges and approaches that we use thus contributing to their training and development as scientists.
+Two undergraduate students, four graduate students, and one post-doc participated in FHB research and learned about the breeding challenges and approaches that we use thus contributing to their training and development as scientists.

 4. How have the results been disseminated to communities of interest?